Hawaii Hammerheads: 1999 IPFL Championship game

 On August 20, 1999, the # 2 Hawaii Hammerheads (10-6) defeated the # 1 ranked Texas Terminators 28–13 at the Travis County Expo Center in front of 4,527 fans.
 Behind an opportunistic defensive effort, the Hammerheads held the Texas offense, the league's highest-scoring unit, well below its regular-season average of 40.8 points per game.
 In doing so, Texas finished with just eight first downs and 144 yards of total offense.
 Aside from recording four turnovers (two fumble recoveries and two interceptions), Hawaii also held the regular-season champion Terminators scoreless for two quarters.
-Former Iolani High QB Brian Ah Yat, who played in the CFL and later the Arena Football League lead the team to its championship.
+Former Los Alamitos HS and University of Hawaii QB, Tim Carey, who later played in the Arena Football League, lead the team to its championship while earning the game's MVP honors.